ShengzheXu/Synthetic-Data-Generation-for-Security-Applications/README.md

 ## how to do a quick generation?

     Step1.
+Data Preparation
-Download the UGR16 data from the website, like april.week3.csv.uniqblacklistremoved Step2.
+        Download the UGR16 data from the website, like april.week3.csv.uniqblacklistremoved.
+Then write it's path to the config.ini

+        Delete the data under data/ folder for clean purpose.

+    Step2.
 Analysis the occurence of the data and extract raw data of some users.
+The output of this step will be the data/raw_data/*.csv cd dataset/
-        `python UGR16.py`
+        `python analyze_and_extract_ugr16.py -e`

     Step3.
-Clean and make up the raw data and generate the cleaned data `python split_timestamp.py'
+Clean and make up the raw data and generate the cleaned data.
+Then decide the bin size.
+        `python process_ugr16_data.py -fw'

     Step4.
-Modify the config file or later use the command line to override `python run_exp.py`
+Modify the config file to choose the baseline or later use the command line to override `python run_exp.py`

     Step5.
-Use KL to validate the generated data.
+Modify the config file to choose the validation model and Use KL to validate the generated data.
         `python validation.py'

 ## hyperparameters setting